 Asking the real TripAdvisor for guidance

-Unfortunately, it was clear to our team that Cline’s $1,721 was irretrievable.
+Unfortunately, it was clear that Cline’s $1,721 was irretrievable.
 Luckily, she hadn’t had the funds to prepay for the entire year, or she could have lost thousands more.

 Our team had already determined that this scam had not occurred on the real TripAdvisor site, but I asked our friends at TripAdvisor to review the case and to provide guidance to our readers.

-It turns out that TripAdvisor is aware of these fake sites that list TripAdvisor long term rentals.
+It turns out that TripAdvisor is aware of these scam sites that list TripAdvisor long-term rentals.
 The company’s Trust and Safety team did a thorough investigation of what happened in Cline’s case.
 It seems that her situation follows a similar pattern that TripAdvisor’s Trust and Safety team has noted:

 - The consumer found a listing for long-term rental through a site with which TripAdvisor has no affiliation